• Facebook

 Prepare the Pan: Brush a 13×9-inch baking dish with 2 tablespoons of melted butter and set it aside.

 Deflate the Dough: The next morning, or once the dough has risen, use a bench scraper to scrape around the sides of the bowl, deflating the dough.
 Transfer the dough to the center of the prepared 13×9-inch pan.
-Cover with plastic wrap and let it rise again for 5-8 hours, or until doubled in size and the dough fills (or nearly fills) the pan.
-This is the second rise, also known as the final rise.
+Using your fingers press the dough flat and stretch until it nearly fills the pan.

 Making the Goo

-- Preheat the Oven: Near the end of the rise, preheat your oven to 450°F.
+1. Preheat the Oven: Near the end of the rise, preheat your oven to 450°F.

-- Prepare the Topping: Melt the butter in a small saucepan over low heat.
+2. Prepare the Topping: Melt the butter in a small saucepan over low heat.
 Remove from heat and stir in the brown sugar and cinnamon until well combined.

 This makes a lot of “goo!”
 I didn’t skimp on this on!
 BUT you could easily cut the “goo” ingredients in half if you have less of a sweet tooth or prefer to for health reasons, it will still be delicious!